joelsimonoff/gram-adversary-detection/README.md

     return temp/normalizer
 ```

-We then average take the average value of the gram vector for each layer.
+We then take the average value of the gram vector for each layer.
 At the end we average the value for each layer to assign a score.
 The score tends to be higher for adversarial examples than for regular examples. **With this method we see an AUROC in the range of 0.94.** The code for this detector can be found in the `ScoreDetector` class in `new-work/model-training/utils/detector.py`.

 ### Adversaries